 Day 2, 26 miles.
 Riding along the Pilgrim’s Path to Canterbury (where the famous Canterbury Tales were composed, beginning with “Whan that Aprille with his shoures soote”, click here for short audio of the entire Prologue), where we’ll see the glorious cathedral and enjoy the large downtown pedestrian zone of museums, the “crooked bookstore”, and restaurants.

-Day 5 (6).
+Day 6.
 Enjoy a day of leisure; swimming, shopping, hiking to the the Seven Sisters Park, which was called “the most relaxing place in the world” by CNN travel.
+Afterwards, shop and explore Eastbourne.

-- High quality hybrid or Electric bikes (extra fee) for comfortable riding on crushed-gravel cycle paths as well as roads.
+- High quality hybrid or Electric bike (extra fee) for comfortable riding on crushed-gravel cycle paths as well as roads.

 - Lodging in beautiful B&B’s or small hotels, including one night at Leeds castle.